VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 * tmux

-  * multiplex your termianal, open multiple terminals in your terminal, usefull in non-graphicas ttys espically
+  * multiplex your termianal, open multiple terminals in your terminal, usefull in non-graphicas ttys especially
 * vim + extensions (neovim, spacevim, etc)

   * the old school text editor meets new school